USMAI-Library-Consortium/sru-queryer/readme.md

 ### Modifiying operators - Modifiers

 Modifiers are conditions which modify the search query operators (AND, "all", OR, etc).
-As indicated above, in version 1.2, they can either modify SearchClause operators or Boolean Operators.
+As indicated above, in version 1.2, they can either modify SearchClause relations or Boolean Operators.

 Each modifier is preceeded by a '/' and optional spacing.
 One or many modifiers may be included.
 Modifiers must include a base_name, but MAY include a context_set, comparison symbol, and value.

-From the LOC website, a modifier on a Boolean Operator looks like: `dc.title any fish or/rel.combine=sum dc.creator any sanderson`.
+From the LOC website, a modifier on a Boolean Operator looks like: <br>
+`dc.title=fish or[/rel.combine=sum] dc.creator=sanderson`.<br>
-A modifier on a SearchClause relation looks like `any /relevant /cql.string`
+A modifier on a SearchClause relation looks like:<br> `any /relevant /cql.string`

 One thought of interest - it may be possible to include a RawCQL instead of a modifier if you want to create custom modifiers or modifier formats not available through this program.
 I've not tested it, but it's likely to work.